BangkitCapstone/Backend_API/README.md

-# Capstone Project Backend API Documentation
+# Somat Backend API Documentation

-This documentation outlines the endpoints and features of the Capstone Project Backend API.
+This documentation outlines the endpoints and features of Somat Backend API.
 The API supports user authentication, profile management, image classification uploads, and history management.

 ## Installation and Setup